tosspro23-cell/langgraph-helper-agent/langgraph-helper-agent/README.md

 The system intentionally starts with:

-- A minimal graph
+- A minimal graph topology
 - A small, explicit state schema
 - Clear node responsibilities

 This simplicity is deliberate.
-Rather than optimizing for feature richness, the design optimizes for **clarity, predictability, and long-term extensibility**.
+It makes the system easier to reason about, debug, and extend into production features like persistence, memory, and evaluation.

 ---